 Honesty and patience reap betters results verses being pushy when trying to sell your collections service to a prospective client.
 Let your prospective clients ask questions about your service before you explain your collection services to them.

-1. Understanding all services and believe in them:
+1. Understand all services and believe in them:

 Sales process requires a deep understanding of the product/service to a level where a Sales Agent himself believes in the product and is 100% confident that it will be beneficial to his clients.
-He should completely understand which service is beneficial for which type of client, make recommendation and then let client select the service of their choice.
+He should understand which service is beneficial for which type of client, make recommendation and then let client select the service of their choice.

 Observation: Working as a Sales Representative in a Collection Agency is a very challenging career.
 Most agencies offer only commission based payout and no fixed salary component.
 Although most Sales Reps would love to have only a fewer very large clients which generate hefty commissions, but for most Reps this never happens.
 The client portfolio of most Sales Reps consists of several small clients, handful of medium sized clients and no large clients.
 Many Reps will change the career within a couple of months because they are unable to make any meaningful money.
-Due to this sales pressure, a small portion of Reps often indulge in presenting partial-truth information about the collection agency they represent.
+Due to this sales pressure, a small portion of Reps indulge in presenting partial-truth information about the collection agency they represent.

 Being a Sales Rep for a collection agency can be rewarding but only over a period of time, and cracking that six figure salary/commissions barrier will take years of hard work.
 Here are practical and honest tips for individuals who are looking to make a career in this field.

 2. Be honest to your prospective client:

 Let me give a few examples where a Sales Rep may not be very truthful for these questions are raised by a prospective client:

 Q1) What are your collection rates?